growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

 Let's create a new page.

-1. Click the "New" button in the upper right corner of the screen to open the New page dialog box.
+1. Click the "New" button in the upper right corner of the screen to open the New page dialog.

     <img :src="$withBase('/assets/images/create.png')" alt="create">